wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-extractor.md

     ![Graphical user interface, text, application, email](../media/image057.png)

 1. Click “Save and train” again.
-   1. The model will evalutate the training files again – this time with both explanations helping it identify  both the beginning and the ending of the target insurance provider names to be extracted.
+   1. The model will evaluate the training files again – this time with both explanations helping it identify  both the beginning and the ending of the target insurance provider names to be extracted.
    1. This time, with the extra information, the model matches each training file correctly.

     ![Graphical user interface, text, application, email](../media/image059.png)